guilhermerodriguess/project-docker-todo-list/README.md

 ## Project description

-The One For All Project is based on a tasks application that is containerized using Docker.
+The Docker ToDo List Project is based on a tasks application that is containerized using Docker.
 It includes settings for the frontend, backend, and also a test application that validates the communication between them.
 Docker Compose is used to orchestrate the operation of these different parts of the application.

 The project includes a series of Docker commands that are used to configure and manage the application, including creating containers, running commands inside containers, removing containers, and much more.
 Each Docker command is kept in its own file for easy maintainability.